JuliaPlots/Plots.jl/README.md

 Note that you do not need all underlying packages to use this.
-I use Requires.jl to perform lazy loading of the modules, so there's no initialization until you call `plotter()`.
+I use Requires.jl to perform lazy loading of the modules, so there's no initialization until you call `plotter!()`.
 This has an added benefit that you can call `using Plots` and it should return quickly... no more waiting for a plotting package to load when you don't even use it.  :)